alexandershov/IdeaProjects/tools/bazel/bazel.md

 Passing disk_cache='' disables disk cache.
 It's actually default behaviour.

+## Toolchains
+Toolchains allow you to essentially get the effect of select() inside the `attr.label(default=)`. select can't be used as value for default in `attr.label`.
+Sometimes you want to get this effect: e.g. py_binary rule can contain implicit dependency on python interpreter.
+(something like _interpreter=attr.label(default="//path/to:interpreter")).
+The problem is that interpreter can be different depending on the platform/cpu

+Toolchains allow you to achieve essentially that.
+The extra advantage is that you can provide toolchains that the rule author didn't think about.
+Disadvantage is that it's extra complexity and another entry in ever-growing collection of bazel crutches.

 ## Profiling

 You can generate profile data with bazel, use `--profile=` flag.